lere01/sse/docs/introduction.md

 - Keep sampled local matrix elements non-negative for supported models.
 - Make validation and reproducibility part of the normal workflow.

-Version 0.1.0 provides a Rust library and executable examples.
-A stable configuration-file interface and result schema are planned for a later release.
-The guide documents the software that exists today and labels planned features as such.
+Version 0.1.0 provides a Rust library, a strict configuration-driven CLI, and versioned result artifacts.
+Focused benchmark and exact-reference examples remain available to developers.

 ## What the program computes